synlogo20green.gif (2071 bytes) SynLube Lube-4-Life®

 The lube oil stock essentially becomes a worthless commodity, which becomes a nuisance to get rid off.

 In the old days, if there was too much of an undesirable petroleum by-product left from the refinery stream, the oil was burned, or pumped back into abandoned oil wells.
-Either practice has however since about 1985 been illegal in the USA.
+Either practice has been illegal in the USA since about 1985.
 To export unneeded motor oil Basestock to other countries for dumping is way too expensive, except if you are very close to MEXICO.

-The really BIG Oil Company like EXXON-MOBIL does not even consider motor oil Basestock to have any value.
+The really BIG Oil Company like ExxonMobil does not even consider motor oil Basestock to have great commercial value.

-Their FINISHED Petroleum Motor Oil is sold almost for the cost of the packaging or the cost of transportation.
+Their FINISHED Petroleum Motor Oil is sold almost for the cost of the packaging and the cost of transportation.

-They can and do beat every other motor oil in the market place that is of the SAME quality level in price, every time!
+ExxonMobil can and does beat every other motor oil in the market place that is of the SAME quality level in price, every time!

-That is reason why companies like "Pennzoil - Quaker State" spend over $47 million annually on advertising to promote "3,000-mile Oil Change" and hope that consumers will buy their more expensive oil because they perceive it as "better".
+That is reason why "brands" like "Pennzoil and Quaker State" used to spend over $47 million annually on advertising to promote "3,000-mile Oil Change" and hope that consumers will buy their more expensive oil because they perceive it as "better".

 Since production of Motor Oil from "recycled" Basestock is time consuming, expensive and not appreciated by consumers, so far every business venture has collapsed or had to depend on heavy government financial subsidy.